Dušan Joković

-Dušan Joković (born 4 July 1999) is a Serbian footballer who plays for Proleter Novi Sad.
+Dušan Joković (born 4 July 1999) is a Serbian footballer who plays as a defender for Czech side Příbram.

 Career

 In 2018, Joković signed for Austrian top flight side LASK from FK Brodarac in the Serbian third division, before being sent on loan to Croatian second division club Sesvete.

 In 2019, he signed for Lokomotiva in the Croatian top flight.

 For the second half of 2019/20, he signed for Serbian top flight team Proleter Novi Sad.